Minimum Wage Exemptions & Overtime Exemptions Under the FLSA

 Outside sales employees do not need to meet the salary test.
 However, their basic duties must involve making sales or obtaining orders and contracts, which must be done away from the employer’s place(s) of business.

-Seasonal workers, whether on a farm or at an amusement park, are exempt from minimum wages.
-(Year-round employees will still be subject to minimum wage laws.)
+Seasonal workers, whether on a farm or at an amusement park, are exempt from minimum wages (year-round employees will still be subject to minimum wage laws).
 You may, however, encounter some differences in your state.
-For instance, in Massachusetts, seasonal businesses are still required to pay minimum wage, but may be exempt from paying overtime if
+For instance, in Massachusetts, seasonal businesses are still required to pay the minimum wage but may be exempt from paying overtime for the following reasons:

-- Your business is approved by the Massachusetts Department of Labor as a seasonal business
+- If the business is approved by the Massachusetts Department of Labor as a seasonal business

-- You do not operate for more than 120 days out of the year.
+- If the business does not operate for more than 120 days out of the year

 Additionally, in Pennsylvania, seasonal employees are covered by most of the same employment laws that apply to nonseasonal employees, including provisions for nondiscrimination, health and safety, wages and hours, employment taxes, and workers’ compensation.
 Check the Department of Labor laws for your state.

-If you have a farm and used fewer than 500 man-days of farm labor in the previous calendar year, you are exempt from the minimum wage requirements.
+If you have a farm and used fewer than 500 man-days (approximately seven full-time equivalent employees) of farm labor in the previous calendar year, you are exempt from the minimum wage requirements.
 Employees of small fishing operations are also exempt.

 - Casual babysitters

-- Persons employed as companions to the elderly or infirm
+- Persons employed as companions to the elderly or persons with an infirmity

 - Federal criminal investigators